Burr–Hamilton duel: In popular culture

-The rules of dueling researched by historian Joanne B. Freeman provided inspiration for the song "Ten Duel Commandments" in the Broadway musical Hamilton.
-The songs "Alexander Hamilton", "Your Obedient Servant", and "The World Was Wide Enough" also refer to the duel, the very latter depicting the duel as it happened.
+The Broadway musical Hamilton, a dramatized biography of Hamilton, depicts the duel in its penultimate scene, featuring the song "The World Was Wide Enough".
+The musical's songs "Alexander Hamilton" and "Your Obedient Servant" also refer to the duel; and the rules of dueling researched by historian Joanne B. Freeman provided inspiration for the song "Ten Duel Commandments".
 The musical compresses the timeline for Burr and Hamilton's grievance, depicting Burr's challenge as a result of Hamilton's endorsement of Jefferson rather than the gubernatorial election.
-In Hamilton, the penultimate duel scene depicts a resolved Hamilton who intentionally aims his pistol at the sky and a regretful Burr who realizes this too late and has already fired his shot.
+The duel scene depicts a resolved Hamilton who intentionally aims his pistol at the sky while Burr takes the chance and fires his shot, mortally wounding Hamilton.
+Burr is portrayed as extremely remorseful about the duel and well aware that his legacy has been tarnished.

 Descendants of Burr and Hamilton held a re-enactment of the duel near the Hudson River for the duel's bicentennial in 2004.
 Douglas Hamilton, fifth great-grandson of Alexander Hamilton, faced Antonio Burr, a descendant of Aaron Burr's cousin.
 More than 1,000 people attended it, including an estimated 60 descendants of Hamilton and 40 members of the Aaron Burr Association.
 The Alexander Hamilton Awareness Society has been hosting the Celebrate Hamilton program since 2012 to commemorate the Burr–Hamilton Duel and Alexander Hamilton's life and legacy.

 In his historical novel Burr (1973), author Gore Vidal recreates an elderly Aaron Burr visiting the dueling ground in Weehawken.
-Burr begins to reflect, for the benefit of the novel's protagonist, upon what precipitated the duel, and then, to the unease of his one person audience, acts out the duel itself.
+Burr begins to reflect, for the benefit of the novel's protagonist, upon what precipitated the duel, and then, to the unease of his one-person audience, acts out the duel itself.
 The chapter concludes with Burr describing the personal, public, and political consequences he endures in the duel's aftermath.

+The duel is the focus of the 1993 advertisement that launched the Got Milk? campaign.
+In the advertisement, a history buff with a vast collection of Burr–Hamilton memorabilia, portrayed by actor Sean Whalen, is offered a chance to win $10,000 for answering the question "Who shot Alexander Hamilton in that famous duel?"; however, he is unable to answer the question because his mouth is full of peanut butter and he has no milk to wash it down.
+The ad appeared on several lists of the best advertisements of all time, and in 2009 was inducted into the Clio Awards Hall of Fame.